superfluidity/RFB/README.md

 #### [ETSI16](https://github.com/superfluidity/RFB/tree/master/ETSI16)
 - the set of descriptors related to a NS example
-- a simplified class diagram for the overall model
+- a simplified class diagram for the overall Information Model
 - a web GUI for editing and graphically displaying the descriptors ([see live demo](http://rdcl-demo.netgroup.uniroma2.it))
 - UML models (and a tool to input UML models using a simplified notation)